python/cpython/Doc/library/functools.rst

    A compare function is any callable that accept two arguments, compares them, and returns a negative number for less-than, zero for equality, or a positive number for greater-than.
-A key function is a callable that accepts one argument and returns another value that indicates the position in the desired collation sequence.
+A key function is a callable that accepts one argument and returns another value indicating the position in the desired collation sequence.

    Example::